 In making these recommendations, the NLS Task Force considered that the review found evidence to support each of 3 interventions without evidence of adverse effects.
 Each of these interventions was thought likely to be low in cost and feasible in many settings.
 In many facilities, immediate newborn infant care (including resuscitation if needed) takes place in the delivery or operating room, and it may not be practicable to alter room temperatures for very preterm births and not others.
 When a designated resuscitation room with separate temperature control is used, more individualized ambient temperature control may be feasible.
 Higher (>23°C) ambient temperatures have not been studied for late preterm and term infants.
 The adverse outcomes of maternal or neonatal hyperthermia could increase at higher ambient temperatures.
-Mortality may be increased among newborn infants with hyperthermia,180 and hypoxic ischemic encephalopathy may be exacerbated by hyperthermia.181 of needing resuscitation because of the inclusion criteria of available studies.
-There is a much larger evidence base supporting the use of skin-to-skin care in preterm and term infants for a variety of maternal and neonatal outcomes.^{182,183} Studies report some barriers to use, but overall, skin-to-skin care is judged to be acceptable by both parents and caregivers.^{184-186} Skin-to-skin care is likely to be cost-effective, acceptable, and feasible in high-, middle-, and low-income countries.
+Mortality may be increased among newborn infants with hyperthermia, and hypoxic ischemic encephalopathy may be exacerbated by hyperthermia.

+For skin-to-skin care, there is insufficient evidence to make a recommendation for newborn infants at high risk of needing resuscitation because of the inclusion criteria of available studies.
+There is a much larger evidence base supporting the use of skin-to-skin care in preterm and term infants for a variety of maternal and neonatal outcomes.
+Studies report some barriers to use, but overall, skin-to-skin care is judged to be acceptable by both parents and caregivers.184-186 Skin-to-skin care is likely to be cost-effective, acceptable, and feasible in high-, middle-, and low-income countries.